Zombies!!!FilmsBiologyVampiresReligionMisc

 3. Generic Science Paranoia 2: A man-made substance or virus causes the outbreak.
 It is often poisonous and fatal, killing those who come into contact with it.
 It behaves like a virus, so that infected people generate more of the substance, and therefore it spreads.
 The rest is similar to Method 1 above.

 We know that the most complex behaviours in highly developed animals such as mankind are associated with the cortex, the outermost layer of the two hemispheres of the brain.
 If you remove the cortex in animals, their behaviour becomes purely instinctive and 'stereotyped'.
-They can repeated over-learned behaviours and have instinctive drives.
+They can repeat over-learned behaviours and have instinctive drives.
 In other words, they become a bit like zombies.

 The cerebral hemispheres are the two largest structures at the top of the brain which enfold (and, therefore, conceal from view) most other brain structures. [...]
 The top layer of the cerebrum (about 1cm at its deepest) is the cerebral cortex (usually just called 'cortex' which means 'bark'). [...]
 About three-quarters of the cortex does not have an obvious sensory or motor function and is known as the association cortex; this is where the 'higher mental functions' (cognition) - thinking, reasoning, learning, etc. - probably 'occur'. [...]
 There is no doubt that the cortex is not necessary for biological survival [...] as some species do not have one to begin with (e.g. birds) and in those that do, surgical removal does not prevent the animal from displaying a wide range of behaviour, although it becomes much more automatic and stereotyped.